ls1intum/Artemis/docs/dev/guidelines/server-tests.rst

         }
     }

-You should notice here that we can avoid the use of a Bean and also test deeper.
-Instead of mocking the uppermost method we only throw the exception at the place where it could actually happen.
-Very important to mention is that you need to close the mock at the end of the test again.
+We no longer mock the uppermost method but only throw the exception at the place where it could actually happen.
+At the end of the test you **need to close** the mock again.

 For a real example where a SpyBean was replaced with a static mock look at the ``SubmissionExportIntegrationTest.java`` `here <https://github.com/ls1intum/Artemis/commit/4843137aa01cfdf27ea019400c48df00df36ed45>`__.